agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 ## Conclusion

-Motorcycle accidents do not follow the same trends as for all motor-vehicles.
+Motorcycle accidents do not follow the same trends as for all motor vehicles.
 Motorcyclists continue riding even when they do not have a job.
 Seasons have a large effect on the number of riders out on the road.
 Riders are also out on holidays in the summer when other vehicles take the day off, and have high